-Sara Zeimer advises clients on litigation matters in multiple areas, including toxic torts, pharmaceuticals, products liability, and environmental actions.
+Sara Zeimer advises clients on litigation matters in multiple areas, including toxic torts, pharmaceuticals, product liability, and environmental actions.
 She represents clients, from emerging start-ups to Fortune 500 companies, before state and federal courts.

 Sara is adept at identifying pathways to resolve client disputes before the need for litigation; however, if litigation is unavoidable, her extensive experience as a law clerk and now an attorney proves invaluable to clients.
-She handles all aspects of litigation, including research, fact and expert discovery, and motions practice, including drafting discovery requests and responses, motions in limine, Daubert briefs, as well as other briefs and pleadings.
+She handles all aspects of litigation, including research, fact and expert discovery, and motions practice, including drafting discovery requests and responses, motions in limine, Dau bert briefs, as well as other briefs and pleadings.

 - Represented plaintiffs in nationwide class action lawsuits alleging improper food labeling, resulting in favorable settlement for individual plaintiffs